Last Updated on November 24, 2022 by ashley.davis

 Isolation and restrictions make sure that germs are cleansed from the air.
 The COVID-19 regulations are the strongest weapon we all have in our fight against COVID-19.
 They have the power to curb the virus, if not destroy it completely.
 The fewer people engage in public or crowded spaces, the less they can get impacted.

 The restrictions protect new mutants from emerging as well.
-Viruses tend to mutate, especially when infected at different bodies.
+Viruses tend to mutate, especially when infected with different bodies.
 Each human has its own form of the immune system.
-When the virus inflicts the individual, they impact the person based on their own health.
+When the virus inflicts an individual, they impact the person based on their own health.

 This often leads to the creation of different mutations.
 Each mutation is a result of a different immune system or body structure.
 The worse your health is, the worse the mutant is created.
 That is why it is best to follow all the necessary steps to prevent the spread of the virus.

 Vaccinations are the biggest warriors against COVID-19.
 There is no proper treatment of COVID-19, but vaccines are the only form of care there is.
 Vaccination can help the patient from COVID-19.
 It does not end the virus but lowers down all the risks associated with it.
 It improves the chances of a person dying from COVID-19.

 While there are still many unknowns about the virus, one thing that is clear is that the elderly are among the most vulnerable population when it comes to Covid-19.
 According to the Centers for Disease Control and Prevention (CDC), people aged 65 and older showed a 94% reduced risk of COVID-19 related hospitalization after getting two shots of COVID vaccines.
 This is why it is so important for elderly people to get vaccinated against the disease.